ElrieM/CI_MS1_MBM/README.md

 ### Technologies Used

 * HTML 5
-  *
+  * Used container-fluid to remove empty spaces around block while keeping like together.
 * CSS
   *
 * Bootstrap 5
   * Horizontal alignment navs & tabs used for navbar
   * Used stacked to horizontal grid for introduction section on home page.
-  * Used container-fluid to remove empty spaces around block while keeping like together.
   * For the image gallery on About page, used Carousel.
   * Sign up for newsletter form created with modals.
+  * Classes layout uses List Group, with headings as disabled items, and combined with Scrollspy.

 ## Testing